 Engineering

-From a very early age I loved Science & ‘How it Works’ books, Lego, Meccano, & ‘kitchen science experiments’.
-I also learnt diagnostic & repair skills in my motor mechanic father’s workshop.
-I have a B.Eng in Chemical Engineering, an MSc in Maritime Engineering Science & a PhD in Marine Composites & Statistics.
-My shop-floor experience includes production of windsurfer fins, sailing catamarans & yacht spars.
-I have designed & built servo-hydraulic test machines, composites fabrication and testing facilities, & carbon fibre sailing ship spars.
+As a child I always loved Science & ‘How it Works’ books, Lego & Meccano, and ‘kitchen science experiments’, and learnt diagnostic & repair skills in my mechanic father’s workshop.
+I have a B.Eng in Chemical Engineering, an MSc in Maritime Engineering Science & a PhD in Marine Composites & Statistics, & shop-floor production experience of windsurfer fins, sailing catamarans & yacht spars.
+I have designed & built test machines, composites workshops, & carbon sailing ship spars.

 Marine